Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/fhir-resource-app-registration.md

 ## Deployment (manual)

-1. If you have opted for Microsoft Entra ID, create a FHIR Resource Application Registration in the Microsoft Entra ID tenant.
-Otherwise, for B2C, create it in the B2C tenant.
+1. If you have chosen Microsoft Entra ID, register a FHIR Resource Application in your Microsoft Entra ID tenant.
+If you have chosen Azure B2C, register the application in your B2C tenant instead.
     - Go to `App Registrations`
-    - Create a new application.
-Name the App Registration same as your Azure Developer CLI environment name.
-For reference, see the step [2.3](../deployment.md/#2-prepare-and-deploy-environment/) where you set the environment name.
+    - Create a new application and name the App Registration to match your Azure Developer CLI environment name.
+For reference, see step [2.3](../deployment.md/#2-prepare-and-deploy-environment/) where you set the environment name.
     - Click `Register` (ignore redirect URI).
 1. Inform your Azure Developer CLI environment of this application with:
     ```